VahidN/angular-template-driven-forms-lab/README.md

 - How to display a `Page Loader/ng2-slim-loading-bar` with a new HTTPClient interceptor.
 - How to communicate from a Service to a Component.
 - How to display modal bootstrap dialogs and how to load components dynamically as modal dialogs.
+- How to create a custom two way data binding.

 How to run it
 -------------